dickinson-comp256/COMP256/docs/syllabus.md

    &gt;= 60% and &lt; 63%   | D-
    &lt; 60%                 | F

 4. Your *base grade* is then adjusted up or down based on your exam scores to determine your *course grade*.
-A *weighted exam average* iwll be computed with each midterm having a weight of 30% and the final exam having a weight of 40%.
+A *weighted exam average* will be computed with each midterm having a weight of 30% and the final exam having a weight of 40%.
 This *weighted exam average* is used to adjust your *base grade* up or down as follows:

    Weighted<br>Exam Average | Base Grade Adjustment
    ------------------------ | -------------------------
-   &gt;92%                  | Move up one full letter grade (e.g. base grade of B becomes corse grade of A) &gt;85%                  | Move up one half letter grade (e.g. base grade of B becomes course grade of B+) &lt;73%                  | Move down one half letter grade (e.g. base grade of B becomes course grade of B-) &lt;68%                  | Move down one full letter grade (e.g. base grde of B becomes course grade of C)
+   &gt;92%                  | Move up one full letter grade (e.g. base grade of B becomes corse grade of A) &gt;85%                  | Move up one half letter grade (e.g. base grade of B becomes course grade of B+) &lt;73%                  | Move down one half letter grade (e.g. base grade of B becomes course grade of B-) &lt;68%                  | Move down one full letter grade (e.g. base grade of B becomes course grade of C)

    The instructor reserves the option to modify the above *base grade adjustments* such that grades are increased, but not decreased.
 If modifications are made they will be announced to the class.